 Activities for each DofE section take a minimum of one hour a week over a set period of time, so they can be fitted in around academic study, hobbies and social lives for both day and boarding pupils.
 Development and regular progress must be shown.

-Duke of Edinburgh at Lancing College is about promoting self-initiative, drive, resilience and also collaborative work with other students, who perhaps some of them wouldn’t ordinarily work with, which is fantastic and enriching.
+Duke of Edinburgh's at Lancing College is about promoting self-initiative, drive, resilience and also collaborative work with other students, who perhaps they wouldn’t ordinarily work with, which is fantastic and enriching.